 Secondly, the word “League” was used for agreements between human beings.
 “Covenant” could be used the same way, or for agreements between God and human beings.
 So to clarify which type of agreement is being referred to here, the word “league” establishes the fact that this is a down-to-earth, worldly agreement between warring groups of human beings.
 It has nothing to do with the ancient, sacred covenant made between God and the Hebrew nation.

-It seems what’s happened here, Bible scholars of the past, not having witnessed the return of Israel as a nation, tried to make Gabriel’s words fit in with the events of ancient history, not realizing that this portion of the prophecy is supposed to be about the future (a restored Israel) rather than about the past (a vanished Israel).
+It seems what’s happened here, Bible scholars of the past, not having witnessed the modern day return of Israel as a nation, tried to make Gabriel’s words fit in with the events of ancient history, not realizing that this portion of the prophecy is supposed to be about the future (a restored Israel) rather than about the past (a vanished Israel).
 It was not an already-fulfilled prophecy, as many of them thought.

 4) The existence of the “holy covenant”: Back in the days of Antiochus Epiphanes’ reign, there was no record of a covenant made, much less one that dealt with religious issues.
 (In verses 28 and 30 of Daniel 11 it is termed a “holy covenant”.)
 Nor was there any such covenant made in the years after Christ’s execution.